eelcovv/LatLonCalc/CONTRIBUTING.rst

    to be able to import the package under development in the Python REPL.

-``LatLonCalc`` comes with a lot of hooks configured to automatically help the developer to check the code being written.
+``latloncalc`` comes with a lot of hooks configured to automatically help the developer to check the code being written.

 Implement your changes